6PR: Recent years

 On 11 July 2007, Fairfax Media acquired the former radio assets of Southern Cross Broadcasting (on-sold from Macquarie Media Group's purchase of SCB) this included 6PR along with 96fm who also broadcast from 169 Hay Street.
 Fairfax also acquired Sydney station 2UE, Melbourne stations 3AW, Magic 1278, and Brisbane stations 4BC, 4BH, as well.
 Graham Mott general manager at Southern Cross continued in his role as general manager of the broadcast radio group under Fairfax.
 Mott indicated at the time of the acquisition that national syndication of programming (such as that of the since-retired John Laws) would largely be replaced on the network with more localised syndication at a state level.
 In 2013, Howard Sattler was sacked following a controversial interview with Prime Minister Julia Gillard where Sattler asked Gillard about her husband's sexuality.
 He later sued the station for unlawful termination of his contract.

-At the end of 2014 Fairfax Media announced a proposal to merge its radio assets including 6PR, with the Macquarie Radio Network (MRN) as of 2020, 6PR is owned by Nine Entertainment.
+At the end of 2014 Fairfax Media announced a proposal to merge its radio assets including 6PR, with the Macquarie Radio Network (MRN) as of 2026, 6PR is owned by Tapt Media.

 In recent years, the station has transitioned into a mainstay of newstalk radio in Perth and in recent changed it line-up considerably.
 The station occurred major changes in the end of both 2013, 2017 and 2020.
 Gary Adshead replaced Paul Murray in mornings who was at 6PR on and off from the previous 15 years who later moved to the afternoon slot.
 But Adshead only lasted in the role for three years before returning to The West Australian as its State Political Reporter, he replaced Gareth Parker in the role who replaced Adshead as mornings host.